-A Denver dispatcher quit after an investigation revealed she failed to verbally send vital information to police officers on their way to the house of a 911 call where the caller was eventually shot and killed.
+A Denver dispatcher quit after an investigation discovered she failed to send vital information to police officers on their way to the house of a 911 call where the caller was eventually shot and killed.

 Safety department spokeswoman Daelene Mix said that the dispatcher was allowed to quit just ahead of her firing.